huizhuansam/weather-application/README.md

 # weather-application
-A simple weather app built with NodeJS and hosted on Google Cloud.
+A simple weather app built with NodeJS and ready to be deployed.
 Consumes API from maptiler.com and weatherstack.com.

 # Getting Started
 Clone the repository to your machine and run the following